JuliaIO/JSON.jl/README.md

 `JSONContext` of `StructuralContext`.
 If this is the case, an `io::IO` field (as above) is preferred, although the default implementation will only use this for `write`, so replacing that method is enough to avoid this requirement.
-The default implementations will also use an internal

 The following methods should be defined for your context, regardless of whether it subtypes `JSONContext` or `StructuralContext` directly.
 If some of these methods